Best Weather Station Manufacturer | Coda Sensors

 Millimeter of Rainfall:

-Imagine 1 mm of rainfall as a depth of water accumulated on a flat surface.
-It’s roughly equivalent to pouring two 500-milliliter bottles of water onto one square meter of level glass.
-For 50 mm of rainfall, it would be about 100 bottles.
+Imagine 1 mm of rain as water on a flat surface.
+It’s like pouring two 500-milliliter bottles of water on one square meter of flat glass.
+For 50 mm of rain, it would be about 100 bottles.

-If we look at an area of one mu (666.7 square meters), 1 mm of rain gives about 0.667 cubic meters of water.
-This water weighs around 667 kilograms because 1 cubic meter of water weighs 1000 kilograms.
-Researchers have calculated that a rainfall of 5 mm can saturate droughty soil by 3 to 6 centimeters.
+If we consider an area of one mu (666.7 square meters), 1 mm of rain provides about 0.667 cubic meters of water.
+This water weighs about 667 kilograms since 1 cubic meter of water weighs 1000 kilograms.
+Researchers found that 5 mm of rain can soak droughty soil by 3 to 6 centimeters.

 Importance of Rainfall Measurement: